 What are Tom's newest CDs?

-We just re- released (Dec.
-2012) Tom Rush at the Unicorn, original recordings from 1962, on CD.
+We have also recently released Tom Rush at the Unicorn, original recordings from 1962, on CD.
 What I Know, my first studio album in over 30 years, was released in 2009 to great reviews.
 My previous album, Trolling for Owls, released in 2003, contains stories and songs

 from live performances.
 Most albums, CDs and downloads, are available online on this site from Nimbit.
 See the complete DISCOGRAPHY for

 Does Tom have a songbook available?

 Sadly, the eonomics of songbook publishing have made them impossible.
 The Tom Rush: Wrong End of the Rainbow songbook, from the 1970s, is no longer in print, but we hear stories of people finding it in used bookstores, and even for

 How can we get Tom to play at our school/club/venue?